-- 14.3 Competitors belong to the M19 or W19 category up to the end of the calendar year in which they reach the age of 19. - 14.4 Men competitors aged 40 or older or women competitors aged 35 or older belong to each category from the beginning of the calendar year in which they reach the given age. - 14.5 To qualify as an IARU World Championship, a minimum of six societies must have applied to participate. - 14.6 To establish any official category, a minimum of three societies must have entered. - 14.7 Each society may enter a team of up to three competitors in each category.
+- 14.3 Competitors belong to the M19 or W19 category up to the end of the calendar year in which they reach the age of 19. - 14.4 Men competitors aged 40 or older or women competitors aged 35 or older belong to each category from the beginning of the calendar year in which they reach the given age. - 14.5 To qualify as an IARU World Championship, a minimum of six societies must have applied to participate. - 14.6 To establish any official category, a minimum of three societies must have entered. - 14.7 Each society may enter a team of up to three competitors in each category for the whole Championship (i.e., the same competitors must be entered for all races).